eyc94/brain/software-architecture/software-architecture.md

 2. [Object-Oriented Programming](programming-paradigms/object-oriented-programming.md)
 3. [Functional Programming](programming-paradigms/functional-programming.md)

+Each of these paradigms *removes* capabilities from the programmer.
+None of them adds new capabilities.
+Each imposes some kind of extra discipline that is *negative* in its intent.
+They tell us more what **not** to do than what we **can** do.

+The three paradigms remove `goto` statements, function pointers, and assignment.

+We use polymorphism to cross architectural boundaries.
+We use functional programming to impose discipline on the location of and access to data.
+We use structured programming as the algorithm foundation of our modules.

+These three align with the three big concerns of architecture: `function`, `separation of components`, and `data management`.

 ## :round_pushpin: Key Points
 Here are some key points to understand in architecture:
 - Getting software to work is *easy*, but getting software **right** is **hard**.